reactive-python/reactpy-django/docs/src/reference/template-tag.md

     Here's a couple of things to keep in mind:

     1. If your host address are completely separate ( `origin1.com != origin2.com` ) you will need to [configure CORS headers](https://pypi.org/project/django-cors-headers/) on your main application during deployment.
-    2. You will not need to register ReactPy HTTP or websocket paths on any applications that do not perform any component rendering.
+    2. You will not need to register ReactPy HTTP or WebSocket paths on any applications that do not perform any component rendering.
-    3. Your component will only be able to access `*args`/`**kwargs` you provide to the template tag if your applications share a common database.
+    3. Your component will only be able to access `#!python *args`/`#!python **kwargs` you provide to the template tag if your applications share a common database.

 <!--multiple-components-start-->